 In addition, if crossing country borders, there is a rule known as “cabotage” which requires knowledge and research into this by cross-country trucking companies as certain extra requirements must be met.
 High-paying jobs cross-country may look tempting but the research and knowledge of cabotage must be acquired before even bidding on one.
 Both drivers and trucking companies from the United States and Canada are held to the cabotage rules and requirements.
 Knowledge and compliance with these rules are mandatory for any transportation across country borders.

 Although there are millions of trucks on the road and a serious need for even more transportation, accidents that occur are usually the result of the driver of a motor vehicle, not the truck driver.
 However, truck driving companies can feel the brunt of the accident, especially if any fatalities occur.
-The reputation of a trucking company doing transportation is also at stake and many trucking companies now have signs posted on their trucks with phone numbers for other vehicle operators to call if drivers seem to be driving erratically.
+The reputation of a trucking insurance company doing transportation is also at stake and many trucking companies now have signs posted on their trucks with phone numbers for other vehicle operators to call if drivers seem to be driving erratically.

 Starting and maintaining a good, reliable trucking company, and providing needed transportation is not a small, easy, or cheap endeavour.
 Good trucking companies therefore hold to the rules and regulations that are in place quite sternly, both in the United States and Canada.
 With much invested in the trucking company, these companies tend to insist on only the best drivers who are the most reliable ones also.
 Caution is a trucking companies’ “middle name.”